 NB: All of the specializations offer a choice of a substantive, chronological, thematic or geographical profile.
 An example of a worked-out profile would be Central and Eastern European Studies, which can be combined with both a placement/assignment in the Media, Culture and Heritage sector and with a placement/assignment in Policy, Administration and Politics.
-The Master's programme in History Today is taught in English, unless the lecturer and all of the students are Dutch-speaking (level C2) and all agree that the programme should be taught in Dutch, or if this has been agreed in advance for a particular course unit.
+The courses in the Master's programme History Today are taught in English, unless the lecturer and all of the participating students in a course are Dutch-speaking (level C2) and they all agree that the course (partly) should be taught in Dutch, or if this has been agreed in advance for a particular course unit.